Skip to main content

 How to Format Your USB Drive

 Tesla requires a specific folder structure.
-You can format manually or let the car do it.
+The fastest method is to let the car do it.

 Method 1: Let Tesla Format It (Easiest)